Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

         ![Adjusted radiograph](img/DX000000-adjusted.png)

-        - Once you're happy with the brightness/contrast, shut the window. **DO NOT CLICK ON `Apply` AS IT WILL CHANGE THE PIXEL VALUES.**
+        - Once you're happy with the brightness/contrast,
+          - shut the window. **DO NOT CLICK ON `Apply` AS IT WILL CHANGE THE PIXEL VALUES.**
+          - Save a screenshot in your lab report.
 4. How does it work?
     - ImageJ holds two copies of the image.
 One is the original data, in its native format: It is the one used for calculations.
 The other one is in UINT8 for the visualisation: This is the one displayed on the screen.
     - Let's call the original image <img src="https://render.githubusercontent.com/render/math?math=f"> and the visualisation image <img src="https://render.githubusercontent.com/render/math?math=g">.